 In his current role as 49ers general manager, Baalke hopes to do the same with the storied NFL franchise that has failed to reach the level of success it had nearly two decades ago.
-In 1994, San Francisco became the first NFL franchise to win five Super Bowl titles when it defeated Miami.
-49-26.
-Since then, the 49ers have won only four playoff games.
+In 1994, San Francisco

 "The ultimate goal is to win championships, that's what it's all about," says Baalke.
 "Anything short of that is a disappointment.
 That's just the reality of the business."